Prenuptial & Postnuptial Agreements

 Keep in mind that a court can overrule a spousal maintenance plan that seems unfair or punitive.
 Let’s say a couple who signed a prenup has since been married for 15 years and has seen their net worth drastically increase in that time.
 The support plan almost certainly did not factor this increase in their style of living and may be ruled unfair.
 You also cannot have your right to support taken away in a prenup or postnup.
 Even if you sign it away, a court will likely strike it down.

-Our Prenup & Postnup Attorneys Can Help
+Our Chattanooga Prenuptial & Postnuptial Attorneys Can Help

 Marriages are complex and that means marital agreements—whether they be prenuptial or postnuptial—must be complex and nuanced as well.